The Waihi Gold Update is a monthly newsletter designed to inform the public about our operation.

 Update 2 July 2015

-In this issue we detail amendments to the Top Up programme, report that drilling contractor Boart Longyear and Newmont Waihi Gold’s geology team have collectively reached eight years without recording a Lost Time Accident, and also report that 40 Waihi East residents will be attending blast vibration workshops being held on 2 July.
+In this edition we detail amendments to the Top Up programme, report that drilling contractor Boart Longyear and Newmont Waihi Gold’s geology team have collectively reached eight years without recording a Lost Time Accident, and also report that 40 Waihi East residents will be attending blast vibration workshops being held on 2 July.

 Update 18 June 2015

-In this issue we explain why we are playing ‘Battleships’ with students in Waihi East, explain what the SIMP is and where to find it, and report on what happens next, now that the sale of Waihi Gold to OceanaGold has been finalised.
+In this edition we explain why we are playing ‘Battleships’ with students in Waihi East, explain what the SIMP is and where to find it, and report on what happens next, now that the sale of Waihi Gold to OceanaGold has been finalised.

 Update 4 June 2015

-In this Update we detail what will happen on site as a result of Newmont’s decision to stop active mining in the Martha open pit and explain why this is different to closure.
+In this edition we detail what will happen on site as a result of Newmont’s decision to stop active mining in the Martha open pit and explain why this is different to closure.
 We also pay tribute to the staff of Macmahon Contractors whose contract has been terminated as a result of this decision.

 Update 21 May 2015